kkotelczuk/10x-project/README.md

 # HealthyMeal

 **HealthyMeal** is an AI-powered MVP web application designed to solve the problem of adapting cooking recipes to individual dietary needs.
 It allows users to input any recipe and uses a Large Language Model (LLM) to modify ingredients and instructions based on the user's dietary profile (e.g., allergies, Keto/Vegan diets, or specific product dislikes).
+Test PR wrokflow

 ## Table of Contents